Pellegrinisaurus Facts

 Pellegrinisaurus lived during the

-Late Cretaceous period, specifically around 72.2 million years ago.
-This places it in the final stages of the Age of Dinosaurs, shortly before the mass extinction event that ended the reign of non-avian dinosaurs.
+Late Cretaceous period, approximately 72.2 million years ago.
+This places it in the final stages of the dinosaur era, not long before the mass extinction event that ended the age of dinosaurs 66 million years ago.

 Where was Pellegrinisaurus found?

-Pellegrinisaurus fossils were discovered in Argentina, specifically in the Allen Formation of Río Negro Province in Patagonia.
-This geological formation has been particularly rich in
+Pellegrinisaurus fossils were discovered in Argentina, specifically in the Allen Formation.
+This geological formation has been a rich source of

 How do you pronounce Pellegrinisaurus?